parth0774/Sales_AI_Agent/README.md

 # Sales AI Agent - Complete Documentation

 ### This README provides an overview of the codebase and the project structure.
-### For a detailed explanation of the evaluation methodology and approach used to answer the assessment guide questions, please refer to [PROMPT_EVALUATION_APPROACH.md](PROMPT_EVALUATION_APPROACH.md).
+### For a detailed explanation of the evaluation methodology and approach used to answer the guide questions, please refer to [PROMPT_EVALUATION_APPROACH.md](PROMPT_EVALUATION_APPROACH.md).

 ## Table of Contents
 - [Introduction](#introduction)